Precertification Nursing Assistant Training (CNA)

 Acceptance into the CNA Program is by an application process.

-Spring applications for the Rocklin Campus will be accepted October 1 through October 31.
-The Nevada County Campus will not offer a CNA Program in the Spring.
+- Spring applications for the Rocklin Campus will be accepted Oct.
+1 through Oct.
+31 (or the last business day prior).

 - The CNA program is not offered during the summer.